autumoswitzerland/autumo-beetroot/README.md

 ### Running

-Enter the following statements into your terminal.
+Enter the following statements into your terminal:

 **Linux, macOS**